MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 ## Configure settings

-Finally, configure settings for the site.

-1. Select the Direct Line protocol version that your client application will use to communicate with your bot.
+1. Select the Direct Line protocol version that your client application will use to communicate with a bot.

     > [!TIP]
     > If you are creating a new connection between your client application and bot, use Direct Line API 3.0.